meltano/meltano/docs/src/docs/roadmap.md

 2. CLI
 3. UI

-The MAU of the UI are called MAUI, this is pronounce like [the island](https://en.wikipedia.org/wiki/Maui).
+The MAU of the UI are called MAUI, this is pronounced like [the island](https://en.wikipedia.org/wiki/Maui).

 ## Focus